roppenheimer/AndroidAPS-alt-Guide/docs/pages/Preferences.md

 ![Accessing the sub menus](../images/sub_menus.png)

-You will then be presented with the following options:-
+You will then be presented with the following options:

 ## Password for settings
 This allows you to set a password in order to prevent accidental or unauthorised changes to Preferences.
 If you set a password here you will be required to your password in order to access Preferences.
 To remove the password option, delete the text you have entered under the words Password for settings.